Skip to content

 New WhatsApp Message status API

-The WhatsApp Message status API is now available in the Unstable version.
+The WhatsApp Message status API is now available in the Preview version.
 This endpoint returns paginated status events for WhatsApp messages sent via the Outbound module, providing information about delivery state and related message details.

 Enforcement of ticket permissions on the Conversations API